Techtonica/curriculum/roadmap.md

 **Apprentices will be able to**:
 - Use the following shell commands:
   - ls, cd, pwd
-  - mkdir, mv, cp
-  - sudo, man, grep
-- Edit their .bash_profile
+  - mkdir, mv, cp- Edit their .bash_profile
 - Update their PATH to add a new location
 - Chain together commands using |